 If you are unhappy with any aspect of your maternity care you can provide feedback or make a complaint.

-Resolutions Committee » if you wish you wish to make a complaint about a midwife and try to resolve the issues you have.
+Resolutions Committee » if you have concerns, or wish to make a complaint about a midwife and try to resolve the issues you have.

 Health and Disability Commission » you can lay a complaint with the Health & Disability Commission regarding care received from any health professional involved in your pregnancy, birth, or you or your baby postnatally.
 Any complaint laid to HDC is assessed and then addressed in the most appropriate way the assessor sees fit.

-Accident Compensation Corporation » you can place a complaint and claim with ACC if your complaint is related to an injury which occurred during your pregnancy, birth, or postnatal period, including injuries caused by poor health care you received.
+Accident Compensation Corporation » you can make a claim with ACC if your complaint is related to an injury which occurred during your pregnancy, birth, or postnatal period, including injuries caused by poor health care you received.
 ACC only cover injuries related to accidents and these don’t include complications associated with your pregnancy or birth.

 Further reading for transgender pregnancy in Aotearoa New Zealand